-Much of the attention focused on the service quality construct is attributable to the SERVQUAL instrument developed by Parasuraman, Zeithaml & Berry (1988) for measuring service quality.
-Several studies subsequently employed the SERVQUAL to measure service quality and to assess the validity and reliability of the scale across a wide range of industries and cultural contexts (Carman, 1990; Finn and Lamb, 1991; Gagliano and Hathcote, 1994; Blanchard and Galloway, 1995; Mittal and Lassar, 1996; Zhao, Bai and Hui, 2002; Witkowski & Wolfinbarger, 2002; Wong and Sohal, 2003).
+Much of the attention focused on the service quality construct is attributable to the SERVQUAL instrument developed by Parasuraman, Zeithaml and Berry (1988) for measuring service quality.
+Several studies subsequently employed SERVQUAL to measure service quality and to assess the validity and reliability of the scale across a wide range of industries and cultural contexts (Carman, 1990; Finn and Lamb, 1991; Gagliano and Hathcote, 1994; Blanchard and Galloway, 1994; Mittal and Lassar, 1996; Zhao, Bai and Hui, 2002; Witkowski and Wolfinbarger, 2002; Wong and Sohal, 2003).

-Little is known about service quality perceptions in India (Jain and Gupta, 2004) because research focus has primarily been on developed countries (Herbig and Genestre, 1996).
-Given the relatively mature markets where the service quality scales have been developed, it seems unlikely that these measures would be applicable to India without adaptation.
-Angur, Nataraajan and Jahera (1999) examined the SERVQUAL in the retail banking industry and reported a poor fit of the scale to the empirical data.
+Little is known about the service quality perceptions in India (Jain and Gupta, 2004) because the focus of research has primarily been on the developed countries (Herbig and Genestre, 1996).
+Given the relatively mature markets where the service quality scales have been developed, it seems unlikely that these measures would be applicable in the Indian context without adaptation.
+Angur, Nataraajan and Jahera (1999) examined SERVQUAL in the retail banking industry and reported a poor fit of the scale to the empirical data.
 Despite this, several researchers (Sharma and Mehta, 2004; Bhat, 2005) have used the SERVQUAL scale in similar settings with no assessment of the psychometric soundness of the scale.

 Service quality in retailing is different from any other product/service environment (Finn and Lamb, 1991; Gagliano and Hathcote, 1994).
 For this reason, Dabholkar, Thorpe and Rentz (1996) developed the Retail Service Quality Scale (RSQS) for measuring retail service quality.
-The RSQS has a five dimensional structure of which three dimensions comprise of two subdimensions each.
-Studies assessing the applicability of the RSQS have reported encouraging results.
-Dabholkar, Thorpe and Rentz (1996) replicated their own study and found all the RSQS dimensions and sub-dimensions to be valid in the U.S. Mehta, Lalwani and Han (2000) found the RSQS five dimensional structure appropriate for measuring the service quality perceptions of supermarket consumers in Singapore.
-Kim and Jin (2001) report the RSQS a useful scale for measuring service quality of discount stores across two different cultural contexts of U.S. and South Korea, though they reported empirical support for a four and not a five dimensional structure.
-Boshoff and Terblanche (1997), in a replication of the Dabholkar, Thorpe and Rentz (1996) study, report highly encouraging results for the RSQS applicability in the context of department stores, specialty stores and hypermarkets in South Africa.
+RSQS has a five-dimensional structure of which three dimensions comprise two sub-dimensions each.
+Studies assessing the applicability of RSQS have reported encouraging results.
+Dabholkar, Thorpe and Rentz (1996) replicated their own study and found all RSQS dimensions and sub-dimensions to be valid in the US.
+Mehta, Lalwani and Han (2000) found the RSQS fivedimensional structure appropriate for measuring the service quality perceptions of supermarket consumers in Singapore.
+According to Kim and Jin (2002), RSQS is a useful scale for measuring service quality of discount stores across two different cultural contexts of the US and South Korea though they reported empirical support for a four-and not a five-dimensional structure.
+Boshoff and Terblanche (1997), in a replication of the Dabholkar, Thorpe and Rentz (1996) study, report highly encouraging results for the RSQS applicability in the context of department stores, specialty stores, and hypermarkets in South Africa.

-This study evaluates the applicability of the RSQS scale developed by Dabholkar, Thorpe and Rentz (1996) for measuring service quality in the Indian specialty apparel store context.
-If the RSQS is found to be valid and reliable it will be the first such instrument available to Indian retailers.
+This study makes an attempt to evaluate the applicability of the RSQS scale developed by Dabholkar, Thorpe and Rentz (1996) for measuring service quality in the Indian specialty apparel store context.
+If RSQS is found to be valid and reliable, it will be the first such instrument available to the Indian retailers.
 If not, then researchers and retailers alike would be forewarned about using an unreliable scale for measuring retail service quality in India.